Without traction, you don’t have a business.

-When you pitch to media outlet, it is your job to present it in a way that makes a story compelling.
+When you pitch to media outlets, it is your job to present it in a way that makes a story compelling.
 You need to sell that story.

 Third Traction Channel: Unconventional PR

 Do something crazy or funny that gets media attention.
-WePay, PayPal competitor, asked for a bloc of ice to be put at a PayPal conference because PayPal froze some customers’ accounts.
+WePay, the PayPal competitor, installed a giant block of ice at a PayPal conference because PayPal froze some customers’ accounts.
 Half.com renamed the town of Halfway into…half.com.